ruucm-working/wpng-harbor/plugins/oembed-gist/readme.txt

 1. It just appears!

 == Changelog ==

+= 4.9 =
+* Load CSS and JS only when the Gists is in the content.

 = 4.8 =
 * Displays output link when it is used with wp-amp.
 Thanks [@emirpprime](https://github.com/emirpprime)